edgexfoundry/edgex-docs/docs_src/microservices/general/index.md

 ## Service Metrics

-!!! edgey "Edgex 2.2/2.3"
-    New for Edgex 2.2 and expanded in Edgex 2.3

-Service metrics have been added for the EdgeX 2.2 and 2.3 releases.
-All services now collect [Common Service Metrics](#common-service-metrics), only **Core Data**, **Application Services** and **Device Services** are collecting additional service specific metrics.
+All services have the ability to collect [Common Service Metrics](#common-service-metrics), only **Core Data**, **Application Services** and **Device Services** are collecting additional service specific metrics.
 Additional service metrics will be added to all services in future releases.
 See `Writable.Telemetry` at [Common Configuration](../configuration/CommonConfiguration/#configuration-properties) for details on configuring the reporting of service metrics.

 See [Custom Application Service Metrics](../application/AdvancedTopics/#custom-application-service-metrics) for more detail on Application Services capability to collect their own custom service metrics via use of the App SDK API.